 Full recipe and amounts can be found in the recipe card below.

 - Cold butter.

 - Ice water.

 - Milk.
 It’s important to use whole milk or full fat milk in this recipe.

 How to make milk tart

 - The crust: The crust recipe I use is one that doesn’t require any rolling out.
 You simply press the dough into the pie plate before freezing and then blind baking until golden brown and crisp.
 You can substitute with a cookie crust or use any pie dough recipe you like.

 - The filling: As with all custards, milk tart filling starts with milk (use whole/full fat milk), cream and flavorings being heated together.
 To thicken and set the filling, I like using a combination of egg yolks, cornstarch and flour.
-Whisk together with sugar then ladle in some of the hot milk mixture and whisk to temper the eggs.
-Pour back into the saucepan and cook whilst whisking until the custard is thick, smooth and cooked through.
+Whisk the flours and egg yolks with the sugar then ladle in some of the hot milk mixture and whisk to temper the eggs.
+Pour the mixture back into the saucepan and cook whilst whisking until the custard is thick, smooth and cooked through.
 I like to pass the custard through a fine mesh sieve to make sure there are no lumps or bits of coagulated egg.
 Beat room temperature butter into the custard (this adds extra silky richness to the finished tart) and pour the custard into the baked crust.

-- Setting: I like to smooth the top of the tart out by spraying a piece of parchment paper with cooking spray and pressing it onto the surface of the custard.
-This allows me to smooth the top but also prevents a skin from forming.
+- Setting: Smooth the top of the tart out by spraying a piece of parchment paper with cooking spray and pressing it onto the surface of the custard.
+This allows you to smooth the top but also prevents a skin from forming.
 Place the tart in the fridge and allow to set for at least 4 hours but overnight is even better.